Skip to content

 rustup target add thumbv7em-none-eabihf

-cargo build --release --target thumbv7em-none-eabihf
+cargo build --release --target thumbv7em-none-eabihf --features custom-entropy

 # RISC-V 64